rust-lang/rfcs/active/0000-trait-based-inheritance.md

 Moreover, in comparison to other proposals for inheritance, the design should work well with existing Rust features and follow Rust's philosophies:

-* There should be no new ways to acheive the same behavior.
+* There should be no new ways to achieve the same behavior.
 For example, virtual calls are currently only used in trait objects and function pointers, and this seeks to keep that list constant.
 * Almost everything added should be useful in a general context, not specific to the